networknt/light-4j/docs/content/architecture/integration.md

 for a decade or longer.
 You cannot image that they can rewrite everything and switch to microservices overnight.

-I have been working the following four different approaches over the list 5 years and I will give my recommendations based on my experience.
+I have been working the following four different approaches over the last 5 years and I will give my recommendations based on my experience.
 Please be aware that this is just a generic recommendation and it cannot be applied to all use cases.

 # API Gateway

 Most commercial API gateways offer the XML to JSON and JSON to XML transformation feature and this was good selling point to in early days.
 They